Learn more, Share information, Celebrate your uniqueness.

 1st – Identify next action – Not the whole task, just the first step or small action that will get you through the job until it’s completed.
 Don’t worry about every step involved, just the NEXT one.

 * Of course, this important step-by-step process is not-so-easy when you have ADHD.
 It’s harder for us to execute.
-It requires Executive Functioning skills that don’t come easy to many of us with ADHD.
-To control your list so it doesn’t control you, see From To-Do to Done by Lynne Edris.
+It requires using Executive Functioning skills that don’t come easily to many of us with ADHD.
+To control your list so it doesn’t control you, see The Art of the To-do List from CHADD’s Attention Magazine.
 It will help you with this crucial first step of managing your To-do list

 2nd – Use a Context-based To-do List routine.
 Create separate sections for:

-FOUR – For a great collection of Planners, see Planners, Journals and Calendars – You can find many free To-do lists and planners and how to use them, as well as many available for purchase.
+FOUR – For a great collection of Planners, see my Pinterest Board Planners, Journals and Calendars – You can find many free To-do lists and planner, directions on how to use them, as well as many additional forms available for purchase.

 FIVE – I like visual reminders and keep a copy of this printout on my refrigerator.
 Simple Steps for Staying Organized -This printable from Andrea Dekker has become my housekeeping mantra.

 SIX – The last few months, I’ve been following a simple housekeeping routine of 4 simple steps.
 I found them in an eBook by Dana K. White of A Slob Comes Clean.
 The most important point she makes is that you MUST do them EVERY DAY.
-(She spends a chapter for each trying to convince you that she really means EVERYDAY.)
+(She spends a chapter for each step trying to convince you that she really means to follow the program daily.)
 Get started by doing each task for a week.
 Only then do you add the next.

 Sweep the floor EVERY DAY!

-Pick up bathroom (Not cleaning, just clearing out anything out of place.)
+Pick up the bathroom (Not cleaning, just clearing out anything out of place.)
 EVERY DAY.
+(I would add spot cleaning with a bit of toilet paper whenever you see a problem.)

 Make a 5-minute sweep of living spaces EVERY DAY